Tuning it up, Bench Plane Style

 February 4, 2013 Leave a comment

 I brought this magnificent (note the dripping sarcasm) piece of machinery home with me during one of my flea market outings.
 This is a late model Stanley #4.
 Its painted Blue, made in the US, has a painted cap, a shorter iron than vintage, and no toe on the tote.
 The knob and tote is painted black, it has an aluminum frog and a pretty cheezy lateral adjuster.
+If your still looking, check out what I have for sale.

 Now….why anyone but someone with a sickness for hand planes like me would buy this plane is a little beyond my understanding, unless it was given to you or almost given to you.
 A note, I’d rather have one of these than any handyman though, and I’d put them in a pretty close running with a Defiance line hand plane.
 Again, the Defiance can be made to work well pretty consistently, but it takes a little more love than a Stanley Bailey vintage or equivalent.